All Episodes

 I'm sure this will come up tonight.

-And as a result, by the way, starting in, I believe, January, Medical is going to be available for every single person in the state.
+And as a result, by the way, starting in, I believe, January, Medi-Cal is going to be available for every single person in the state.

-That means every illegal immigrant, but right now it's a sanctuary state.
+But right now, it's a sanctuary state.

-We have governors all over the country, governor from New York, the mayor of New York City, uh, the governor of of uh Illinois and so many other blue states are very critical of Joe Biden's open border policies because it's costing the states a fortune.
+Governor from New York, the mayor of New York City, the governor of Illinois, and so many other blue states are very critical of Joe Biden's open border policies because it's costing the states a fortune.

 And again, that's like an unfunded mandate, right?